MyBord/mybord-client/docs/projectManagement.md

   * fix youtube card
   * Have youtube cards be restricted per user - if there are no cards, then provide instructions, display that list is empty, etc
-  * handle password validation from the backend
   * fix loading of image on landing page
   * add about page - for app and landing
   * replace coffee login image
   * replace error lottie
   * create transitions between login and about and error
-  * add button for about page and transition to about page
-  * don't have login form immediately complain when signing up and typing in email address that isn't yet an email address

 ### B. High - MVP